18 Essential Kayak Fishing Accessories

 With fiberglass-reinforced blades and an aluminum shaft, Bending Branches Angler Scout is budget-friendly and can take some abuse.
 See it on Amazon

-Having a paddle in the event that a pedal system malfunctions or gets broken is not only smart, it can prove to be lifesaving in some instances.
-We’ve seen paddles used for everything from dislodging hooks from trees to fending off angry alligators in the backwater swamps of the southern United States.
+A paddle can be lifesaving in some cases.
+I’ve seen paddles used for everything from dislodging hooks from trees to fending off angry alligators in the backwater swamps of the southern United States.

-Keeping a paddle stowed away on the side of a kayak might seem inconvenient, but experienced anglers will attest to the fact that paddles are one of the most essential items a kayak angler can have on the water.
+Keeping a paddle stowed away on the side of a kayak might seem inconvenient, but it is one of the most essential kayak accessories you can have.

 Marine Kayak Anchor